Here's How Much Muscle You Can Gain Naturally, Including A Free 'Genetic Potential' Calculator

 How much muscle you can gain naturally is largely driven by your genetics.
 Picking good parents is likely to be the biggest determining factor in the amount of muscle you build.
 But you still need to do everything right to get anywhere near your genetic potential.

-The ceiling for how much muscle you can build may be dictated by factors outside of your control, but this shouldn't deter you from giving your all to training.
+Factors outside of your control may dictate the ceiling for how much muscle you can build, but this shouldn't deter you from giving your all to training.

-Research provides an indication of your genetic potential.
+Research indicates your genetic potential.
 However, this isn't a fixed limit.
 And there will always be exceptions and variations to the rule.

 Also, there's the small matter of needing to everything right along the way.